qatalog/gcp-config-node/README.md

   schema: {
     foo: {
       version: 1, // Specific version.
-Make sure this version exists or it is not disabled.
+Make sure this version exists and is not disabled.
       secret: 'foo',
     },
   },